gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-2.markdown

 <script src="https://gist.github.com/773034.js"> </script>

-This is telling me that the summmary view does not exist yet, so I create it:
+This is telling me that the summary view does not exist yet, so I create it:

 <script src="https://gist.github.com/773050.js"> </script>